< Browse to Previous Essay | Browse to Next Essay >

 The Boldt decision was a grand slam home run for Billy Frank and Washington’s fishing treaty tribes, but there was now an immense amount of work to do.
 At first, non-native fishermen refused to obey the District Court’s occasional bans on non-Treaty fishing and the Washington Department of Fisheries and refused to enforce them.
 Outlaw fisheries proliferated, resulting in scores of enforcement orders from Judge Boldt, who was reviled, hung in effigy, and the subject of angry bumper stickers throughout Western Washington.
 During this time, hundreds of tons of salmon were illegally harvested by non-natives in and around Puget Sound -- so much so that in 1979, the U.S. Supreme Court, in a follow-on decision, likened the state’s resistance to the Boldt decision to the South’s unyielding response to desegregation.

 The tribes’ immense win placed a huge burden on them.
-They knew the state would be looking over their shoulders. “[Judge Boldt] gave us the opportunity to make our own regulations, our own management systems,” said Billy Frank. “[That’s] a responsibility we have” (Wilkinson, 62 ).
+They knew the state would be looking over their shoulders. “[Judge Boldt] gave us the opportunity to make our own regulations, our own management systems,” said Frank. “[That’s] a responsibility we have” (Wilkinson, 62 ).

-An immediate result of that responsibility was Billy’s decision to give up drinking, as friends and family had urged him to do.
+An immediate result of that responsibility was Frank’s decision to give up drinking, as friends and family had urged him to do.
 His beloved niece Valerie, bright and devoted to the cause, had pleaded with him before her drowning death in the river at age 20: “Uncle,” she said, “you can change the world if you would just stop” (Wilkinson, 63).
-It took the weight of the Boldt decision -- a ruling for the ages -- for Billy to honor fully his responsibility to family and tribe.
+It took the weight of the Boldt decision -- a ruling for the ages -- for Frank to honor fully his responsibility to family and tribe.
 His sobriety never wavered through tragedy.
 In 1977, he lost his daughter Maureen and his granddaughter Cabaqhud to a car wreck.
 In 2001, he lost his second wife, Sue Crystal, then age 48, to kidney cancer.
-She was a brilliant lawyer, advisor to governors, lawyer for several tribes, and mother of their son Willie, now 26.
+She was a brilliant lawyer, advisor to governors, lawyer for several tribes, and mother of their son Willie.

 Sue once had this to say about her husband: “Being with Billy is like floating on a steady, easy river.
 Billy’s life is turbulent, but Billy is not.
 He’s the happiest person I know.
-He’s completely at peace with himself (Wilkinson, 64).”
+He’s completely at peace with himself" (Wilkinson, 64).